jimmyhcao/CowSayScheduling-/README.md

 <h3>cowsay</h3>
 <b>cowsay</b> is a famous command line program loved by many programmers that generates ASCII art of an animal (usually a cow) along with a speech bubble containing text that you provide.
 It's often used for entertainment or to add a touch of humor to command-line interactions.

-<br>cowsay will need to be installed before operating, using the following commands:
+<br>cowsay will need to be installed before operating, using the following command:
 ```
-brew install cowsay
 sudo apt-get install cowsay
-yum install cowsay
 ```

 To use cowsay, you typically follow this syntax: